-West Melton School have six whānau groups, Hill, Ross, Langdale, Selwyn, Trickett, and Newton.
-Each whānau has 2 year 7 or 8 leaders who are elected at the beginning of the year.
-Their responsibilities sit just below the school Head students.
+West Melton School has six whānau groups; Hill, Ross, Langdale, Selwyn, Trickett, and Newton.
+Each whānau has two year 7 or 8 leaders who are elected at the beginning of the year.
+Their responsibilities sit just below the School Ambassadors.

 The Eco-Warriors maintain the gardens, the worms and the recycling.
-Every Friday from 2pm till 3pm they also go out and do gardening.
-We have five gardens out the front of the school that we use to grow fruits and vegetables.
-On Tuesdays the recycling team goes out and collects all the recycling bins from the communities.
+We have five gardens in the school that we use to grow fruits and vegetables.
+Once a week the recycling team goes out and collects all the recycling bins from the communities.

 At West Melton School we offer students a variety of student leadership roles.